top of page

 The overall goal of this project is to investigate the impact of phase-variable DNA methylation on phenotypic heterogeneity and pathogenesis in drug-resistant bacteria.

-Impact: This project will define how epigenetic signals increase diversity and drive adaptation that modulates infection pathogenesis, and may reveal new strategies to combat multidrug-resistant infections.
+Impact: This project will define how epigenetic signals increase heterogeneity and drive adaptation that modulates infection pathogenesis, and may reveal new strategies to combat multidrug-resistant infections.

 bottom of page